QuentinOchem/ada-spark-rfcs/considered/rfc-oop-aggregates-and-assignments.rst

       --  Root'Clone (R1, C1);
       --  Child'Adjust (C1, R1);

-Note that in this case, the sequence is exactly the same as before.
+In this case, the sequence is exactly the same as before.
 A similar thing can be observed in parameters:

 .. code-block:: ada